-Whether you need tenant insurance in Ontario, tenant insurance in British Columbia, or tenant insurance in Nova Scotia, InsuranceHotline.com help.
+Whether you need tenant insurance in Ontario, tenant insurance in Alberta, or anywhere else in Canada, InsuranceHotline.com help.
 We compare tenant insurance quotes from over 30 insurers to help you get the coverage you need at the best available price.

 Some items may be subject to exclusions or maximum limits, and if you want them covered you'll have to add a floater or rider to the policy.
 Jewelry for example is covered, but up to a limit.
 Most tenant insurance policies have limits on certain items, and jewelry is one of them.

 This means that the maximum the insurer will pay is limited to the amount specified in the policy.
 Although the maximum will vary, a $5,000 limit is not uncommon.
 The same may be true for really expensive bikes, or if you own a lot of expensive electronics.
 Read your policy carefully to determine your exact coverage.

 Tenants insurance covers your personal belongings (contents) and protects you from liability, while home insurance covers the physical structure of the home in addition to contents and liability.

 Homeowners obviously want to protect the house itself, but this isn't necessary for tenants because you are renting and not an owner of the property.
 If something were to happen to the structure (for example, severe weather damaged the building), property insurance would covered the insured damages.